 The Board compared the Fund's investment performance over multiple time periods ending December 31, 2020 to the performance of funds in the Broadridge performance universe and against the Russell 1000® Value Index (Index).
-The Board noted that performance of Series I shares of the Fund was in the fourth quintile of its performance universe for the one and five year periods and the fifth quintile for the three year period (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
+The Board noted that performance of Series I shares of the Fund was in the fifth quintile of its performance universe for the one and five year periods, and the fourth quintile for the three year period (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
 The Board noted that performance of Series I shares of the Fund was below the performance of the Index for the one, three and five year periods.
-The Board noted that the Fund's exposure to certain issuers operating in industries that were significantly impacted by the COVID-19 pandemic, as well as stock selection in and overweight and underweight exposures to certain sectors, detracted from Fund performance.
+The Board acknowledged limitations regarding the Broadridge data, in particular that differences may exist between a Fund's investment objective, principal investment strategies and/or investment restrictions and those of the funds in its performance universe.
+The Board noted that the Fund's overweight exposure to certain sectors detracted from Fund performance.
 The Board recognized that the performance data reflects a snapshot in time as of a particular date and that selecting a different performance period could produce different results.
 The Board also reviewed more recent Fund performance as well as other performance metrics, which did not change its conclusions.